 Let’s say you sell men’s suits and want to create a custom affinity audience to reach potential customers.

 You can add URLs or keywords (interests) that relate to your target audience.
 Then preview what that audience will look like.

-Because this is Google Adwords, you can also remarket to people who have interacted with your brand already.
+Thanks to Google Adwords, you can also remarket to people who have interacted with your brand already.
 This can help you complement broader messaging and re-engage those who are already familiar with your brand.

-Another powerful audience types available for YouTube advertising is the custom intent audience.
+Another powerful audience type available for YouTube advertising is the custom intent audience.

 Using custom intent audiences you can target users based on specific keywords they have searched on Google.

 The best way to get results from this option is to create Ad Groups with at least 50 related keywords.